Carl Ihenacho: Professional career

 On January 26, 2011, Ihenacho signed a reserve/future contract with the San Diego Chargers.
 Ihenacho participated in training camp with the Chargers until being waived on September 3, 2011.
 On December 7, 2011, Ihenacho signed with the Oakland Raiders practice squad.

-Ihenacho debuted professionally in Week 1 of the 2012 season (September 10), a Monday Night Football game and 22-14 home loss to the San Diego Chargers.
+Ihenacho debuted professionally in Week 1 of the 2012 season (September 10), a Monday Night Football game and 22-14 home loss to the Chargers.
 In Week 2 (September 16), a 35-13 loss to the Miami Dolphins, Ihenacho recorded his first tackle as a professional.

 On September 25, 2012, the Raiders waived Ihenacho, but re-signed him to the practice squad two days later.
 On October 2, 2012, the Raiders cut Ihenacho.

 Ihenacho retired from football to become a personal trainer after being released.